-Irish Draught horses were first mentioned on record in the late 1700s.
-It began as a landrace breed selected for their ability to perform a wide multitude of tasks on farms while also being attractive but still athletic mount for fox hunting, and for simply looking good riding into town.
-They were developed as practical farm horses that could work the fields, pull wagons, and take on any task asked of them with gentle confidence.
-Heavier draft breeds popular at the time didn’t fare well in Ireland with its rough, wet terrain loaded with ample burrs and stickers that would cling to their heavily feathered legs.
-A lighter but equally strong horse was needed and the result was the Irish Draught.
+Irish Draughts began as a landrace breed selected to perform a multitude of tasks on farms while also being an attractive and athletic mount for fox hunting or for simply looking good riding into town.
+They could work the fields, pull wagons, and take on any task asked of them with gentle confidence.
+Heavier draft breeds popular at the time didn’t fare well in Ireland with its rough, wet terrain amply loaded with burrs and stickers that would cling to their heavily feathered legs.
+A lighter but equally strong horse was needed, and the result was the Irish Draught.

 Did you know: